 *** Most links below are Amazon Affiliate links.
 When you use these links to purchase books, your price stays the same, but I get a tiny commission… Which I usually turn right around and use on books!

-The Little People, Big Dreams series (Ages 3-7) — great titles for Black history include Rosa Parks, Ella Fitzgerald, Harriet Tubman, Muhammad Ali, Josephine Baker, and Maya Angelou.
-They’re releasing a Wilma Rudolph on June 4, which I’m very excited about!
+The Little People, Big Dreams series (Ages 3-7) — great titles for Black history include Wilma Rudolph, Rosa Parks, Ella Fitzgerald, Harriet Tubman, Muhammad Ali, Josephine Baker, and Maya Angelou.
 Our library system has a really sad collection of this series, so I’m slowly trying to buy some for us, because I do feel that for younger audiences, this is a wonderfully accessible biography series! ***Rosa, Josephine, Ella, Maya, and Harriet are also available in an even younger board book format.**

 The Ordinary People Change the World series by Brad Meltzer, illustrated by Christopher Eliopoulos (Ages 5-8) — great titles for Black history include Jackie Robinson, Martin Luther King, Jr., Harriet Tubman, and Rosa Parks.
 We were able to get Jackie, Rosa, and Martin in an amazing 10-pack set from Scholastic Book Clubs for only $30, so definitely look for that if your school participates in Scholastic book orders.
-Both of my girls are loving these biographies!
+Both of my girls are loving these biographies — in fact, our younger daughter dug deep into her closet to pull them out about a month ago, and we’ve been reading them nonstop ever since!

 Little Leaders: Bold Women in Black History by Vashti Harrison (Ages 6-12) — Though the age range here is older, this anthology contains spreads of about 40 incredible women, each absolutely short enough on its own to sustain the attention of younger audiences.
 Harrison includes women you’ve likely heard of (such as Harriet Tubman and Oprah Winfrey), but also many that may be new to you (I didn’t know Gwen Ifill or Rebecca Lee Crumpler…).